christophihl/startupengineer/content/_repos/dat_sci/02_intro_tv.md

 Periodically I'll have Code Checkpoints to to help if you get stuck on a code error or want to verify output in your data project.
 The Code Checkpoint contains working code up to this point.

 If you run into errors, you can download the code from the closest next Code Checkpoint, run it, and compare the results to yours.

-Attached, you will find a R file.
-Downloading the file contains the code up to this point.

 <!-- DOWNLOADBOX -->
 <div id="header">Download</div>